 SEO can be a tricky concept to master.
 There often isn’t much transparency between the work being done and the client, which can result in confusion, and an assumption that their techniques will be successful.
 To make clear waters muddier, analytics can be difficult to decipher for the uninitiated.

 The bottom line is content is king.
-Ensure you have a base of quality of content that is consistently being created, to ensure Google and Bing’s robots see that you’re keeping an updated site.
+You need to ensure you have a base of quality content so that Google and Bing’s robots see that you’re keeping an updated site.
 Not only does content quality directly affect the results of a visitor perusing your page, but search engine indexing can be increased by keeping data fresh and unique.

 10. They Don’t Update Your Site Regularly